 For a variety of reasons I recently decided to try interacting with various social media platforms in new ways.
 One way of loosening my addiction to this pornography of the amygdala was to hide the number of replies, 'likes' and related numbers:

 The effect of installing this extension was immediate.
-I caught my eyes darting to where the numbers had been and realised I had been subconsciously looking for the input — and perhaps even the outright validation — of the masses.
+I caught my eyes darting to where the numbers had been and realised I had been subconsciously looking for the input, and perhaps even the outright validation, of the masses.
 To be sure, these numbers can be relevant and sometimes useful, but they do implicitly involve delegating part of your responsibility of thinking for yourself to the vox populi, or the Greek chorus of the 21st century.

 Like many of you reading this, I am sure I told myself that the number of 'likes' has no bearing on whether I should agree with something, but hiding the numbers reveals much of this might have been a convenient fiction; as an entire century of discoveries in behavioural economics has demonstrated, all the pleasingly-satisfying arguments for rational free-market economics stand no chance against our inherent buggy mammalian brains.

-Without the number of 'retweets', the lazy prompts to remind you exactly when, how and for how much to respond are removed, and replaced with the same stilted silences of those edited scenes from Friends.
+Without the number of 'retweets', the lazy prompts to remind you exactly when, how and for how much to respond are removed, and are replaced with the same stilted silences of those edited scenes from Friends.
 At times, the existential loneliness of Garfield Minus Garfield creeps in too, and there is more than enough of the dysfunctional, validation-seeking and parasocial 'conversations' of The Big Bang Theory.
 Most of all, the whole exercise permits a certain level of detached, critical analysis, allowing one to observe that the platforms often feel like a pre-written script with your 'friends' cast as actors, all perpetuated on the heady fumes of rows

 INSERT-ed into a database on the other side of the world.

-I'm not quite sure how this will affect my usage of the platforms, and any time spent away from these sites may mean fewer online connections at a time when we all need them the most.
-But as the Karal Marling, professor at the University of Minnesota wrote about artificial audiences: "Let me be the laugh track."
+I'm not quite sure how this will affect my usage of the platforms and any time spent away from these sites may mean fewer online connections at a time when we all need them the most.
+But as the Karal Marling, professor at the University of Minnesota wrote about these artificial audiences: "Let me be the laugh track."